Self-focusing of high-intensity beams with grid structures: Introduction

 \section{Introduction}

 Self-focusing is a common nonlinear optical phenomenon observed in many high-intensity laser systems \cite{askar1974self, shen1975self, boyd2009self}.
-It results from the intensity-dependent refractive index of a Kerr medium, which is often described by $n = n_0 + n_2 I$, where $n_0$ is the linear refractive index of the material, $n_2$ is the third-order nonlinear coefficient of refractive index, and $I$ is the intensity of the propagating beam \cite{boyd2020nonlinear}.
-For a positive value of $n_2$, the medium will behave like a focusing lens for a beam with an intensity maximum in the center, which could lead to a runaway increase in its on-axis intensity in the absence of competing effects, such as plasma defocusing.
-Although the self-focusing effect can sometimes be useful for certain applications such as supercontinuum generation \cite{alfano1970observation} and beam combining \cite{lushnikov2014nonlinear}, it also amplifies any phase noise or modulational instability on the beam leading to undesirable effects such as small-scale filamentation or beam breakup \cite{brewer1968small, couairon2007femtosecond, boyd2020nonlinear} and formation of rogue waves and caustics \cite{safari2017generation, PhysRevLett.129.133902, choudhary2024controlling}, as well as contributing to material damage \cite{soileau1989laser}.
-As such, the total power carried by the beam for a stable propagation within the medium is inherently limited by these deleterious effects.
+In a Kerr medium, the refractive index depends on intensity as $n = n_0 + n_2 I$, where $n_0$ is the linear refractive index of the material, $n_2$ is the third-order nonlinear coefficient of refractive index, and $I$ is the intensity of the propagating beam \cite{boyd2020nonlinear}.
+For $n_2 > 0$, the induced index profile acts as a focusing lens for beams with a central intensity maximum, which can lead to a runaway increase of the on-axis intensity in the absence of competing mechanisms such as plasma defocusing.
+While self-focusing can be exploited in applications such as supercontinuum generation \cite{alfano1970observation} and nonlinear beam combining \cite{lushnikov2014nonlinear}, it also amplifies phase noise and modulational instability, promoting filamentation, beam breakup \cite{brewer1968small, couairon2007femtosecond, boyd2020nonlinear}, rogue-wave/caustic formation \cite{safari2017generation, PhysRevLett.129.133902, choudhary2024controlling}, and ultimately material damage \cite{soileau1989laser}.
+These deleterious effects impose a practical upper bound on the power that can be transmitted with a stable spatial profile over a required distance.